-To best protect a delicate or intricately designed product, we recommend custom foam inserts over stock foam inserts.
-This is because they can so easily and so thoroughly be manufactured to fit your product.
-First, custom foam inserts can be made using a great many processes.
-These include CAD routing, hand prototyping, steel rule die cutting, convoluting and waterjet cutting.
+To best protect a delicate or intricately designed product, we recommend custom foam inserts as opposed to stock foam inserts.
+This is because they can so easily and thoroughly be manufactured to fit your product.
+Custom foam inserts can be made using a great many processes.
+These include CAD routing, hand prototyping, steel rule die cutting, convoluting, and waterjet cutting.
 All of these processes allow for custom foam inserts with precise dimensions.
 For extra deep cuts and exceptionally large products, manufacturers can make wire cut foam inserts.
 They can make them as thick as 50 inches or more.
 In addition, manufacturers can design them with special properties, like anti-staticity, or special additions, like an adhesive backing.
-Foam properties like polyethylene can range in appearance from nearly transparent to opaque.
+Foam properties like polyethylene can range in appearance, from nearly transparent to opaque.
 Because of this, and because they accept modifications, custom foam inserts can also be infused with a wide variety of colors.

-Custom foam inserts provide products on the shelf, products in transit and regularly stored products with the best possible shock absorption rate, the ideal density and the longest service life.
-Manufacturers can make them durable and safe enough even to cushion potentially dangerous items like rifles, firearms, hand grenades, bows and crossbows.
+Custom foam inserts provide products on the shelf, products in transit, and regularly stored products with the best possible shock absorption rate, the ideal density, and the longest service life.
+Manufacturers can make them durable and safe enough to cushion potentially dangerous items like rifles, firearms, hand grenades, bows, and crossbows.
 They can also fabricate them with special shapes, like those that hug the curves of stethoscopes or pressure gauges.
 This diversity makes custom foam inserts ideal for use in many industries, including military and defense, music, art supply, medicine, electronics, biotech, sports, retail and trade, engineering and IT.

 In contrast to all of this, stock foam inserts are often ill-fitting and not made with the right material for the products they are meant to house.
 This leads to them wearing out relatively quickly.
 It also opens up products to the possibilities of dislodgement and/or damage.
-Neither are stock foam inserts attractively colored.
-With them, you get what you get.
+With stock inserts, you get what you get.
 This is why, if you want the best protection and the best look, you will seek out custom foam inserts.